Last updated in October 2016

 The Goethe Institute organises a wide spectrum of cultural events and offers a comprehensive range of language courses in Russia, as well as boasting a wide network of partners in Russia’s provinces.

-In the keynote speech he gave at the Ural Federal University in Ekaterinburg in December 2014, Federal Foreign Minister Steinmeier emphasised that the two countries had built a good foundation for academic relations and called for efforts to further expand cooperation in this area.
+In the keynote speech he gave at the Ural Federal University in Ekaterinburg in December 2014 and most recently at an appearance in front of students of the same university in August 2016, Federal Foreign Minister Steinmeier emphasised that the two countries had built a good foundation for academic relations and called for efforts to further expand cooperation in this area.
 There are currently more than 880 partnerships between higher education institutions in the two countries.
 In the past year alone, there were more than 15,000 Russians studying in Germany, nearly one in ten of them on a German Academic Exchange Service (DAAD) scholarship.
 Over 1,700 German DAAD scholarship holders have gained experience at universities and research institutions in Russia.
 There are a number of academic teachers funded by the DAAD and the Robert Bosch Foundation working at Russian universities.

 The Federal Government strongly supports efforts to step up school and youth exchange with Russia.
 To this end, in 2006 it launched the Hamburg-based German-Russian Youth Exchange Foundation together with other partners.
 So far, nearly 100,000 young people from both countries have participated in the projects it has conducted, the annual highlight being the German-Russian Youth Parliament, which met most recently in November 2015 in Moscow.
-The German-Russian youth exchange year began in June 2015 under the motto 70 Years After the End of the Second World War – Youth Exchange – Understanding – A Common Future.
+The German-Russian youth exchange year began in June 2016 under the motto “70 Years After the End of the Second World War – Youth Exchange – Understanding – A Common Future”.

 The Federal Government promotes efforts to preserve the cultural identity of the German minority in Russia (numbering approximately 400,000).
 The work includes language and education as well as social, community-support and other cultural projects.